-Relationship Red Flags: When Love Gets Complicated
+Relationship Red Flags: When Love Feels Confusing

-"It wasn't always like this"
+"It wasn't always like this."

 I hear this phrase constantly in my work.
-It’s whispered with confusion, spoken with a mix of hope and heartbreak.
-And honestly?
-It captures one of the most challenging aspects of being human in a relationship: sometimes the very person who makes us feel most cherished is also the one who leaves us feeling most uncertain.
+It's whispered with confusion, spoken with a mix of hope and heartbreak.

-That’s one of the hardest parts about recognising red flags.
-They don’t usually show up with sirens and flashing lights.
-Instead, they’re often tucked inside moments that feel like care, wrapped in affection, or delivered with that smile that first made your heart skip.
-When you’re emotionally invested, when you’ve opened your heart, shared your vulnerabilities, maybe even started planning a future together, it becomes incredibly difficult to separate what you hope this relationship could become from what it is, right now, in this moment.
+And it captures one of the hardest parts about recognising red flags in relationships: they don't usually show up with sirens and flashing lights.
+Instead, they're often tucked inside moments that feel like care, wrapped in affection, or delivered with that smile that first made your heart skip.

-Here’s what I want you to know from the start: red flags aren’t just personality quirks or minor flaws.
-They’re warning signs of potential harm to your self-worth, your sense of safety, and your capacity for joy.
-Recognising these patterns is an act of self-care, not self-sabotage.
+Here's what I want you to know from the start: red flags aren't just personality quirks or minor flaws.
+They're warning signs of potential harm to your self-worth, your sense of safety, and your capacity for joy.

-A note on nuance:
+A Note on Nuance

-The term “red flags” can be problematic.
+The term "red flags" can be problematic.
 While it offers a helpful framework for noticing harmful patterns, it can also oversimplify complex relational dynamics or lead to premature judgment.
-It may be used to label normal relational challenges as dealbreakers, or to unfairly stigmatise people, especially those with mental health struggles, trauma histories, or neurodivergent ways of relating.

-So this article isn’t a checklist for diagnosing your partner or making snap decisions.
-It’s an invitation to reflect, get curious, and tune into how your nervous system is responding.
-This is about you, your emotional safety, your clarity, your capacity to thrive in connection.
+So this article isn't a checklist for diagnosing your partner or making snap decisions.
+It's an invitation to reflect, get curious, and tune into how your body is responding.

-Bottom line: Red flags don’t always mean "leave now", but they do mean "pay attention."
+Bottom line: Red flags don't always mean "leave now," but they do mean "pay attention."

-When Care Becomes Confusion: Emotional Red Flags
+When Care Becomes Confusion

-The Push-Pull Dance: Inconsistent Behaviour
+The Push-Pull Dance

 You know that feeling when someone is warm and present one day, then distant and cold the next?
 When you find yourself walking on eggshells, trying to figure out which version of them you're going to encounter?

-When Sorry Becomes Your Default: Lack of Accountability
+When Sorry Becomes Your Default

 We all mess up.
 We all have moments where we need to own our mistakes and make repairs.
-But consistent deflection of blame signals something deeper, emotional immaturity that can slowly erode your sense of reality.

 They might rewrite events, minimise your feelings, or say things like "You're too sensitive" or "You're making a big deal out of nothing."
-Over time, this chips away at your ability to trust your perceptions and experiences.
+Over time, this chips away at your ability to trust your own perceptions and experiences.

 One client told me: "I started keeping a journal because I genuinely wasn't sure anymore if I was remembering things correctly.
 I'd bring up something hurtful that happened, and by the end of the conversation, I'd somehow be apologising for bringing it up."

-🚩 Notice the pattern: If you find yourself apologising even when you're not sure what you did wrong, something is off.
+Notice the pattern: If you find yourself apologising even when you're not sure what you did wrong, something is off.

-When Your Efforts Become Invisible: Lack of Appreciation
+When Your Efforts Become Invisible

-Chronic lack of recognition for your efforts or emotional labour isn't just rude, it can wear down your sense of mattering.
+Chronic lack of recognition for your efforts or emotional labour isn't just rude—it can wear down your sense of mattering.
 We all need to feel seen and valued for what we bring to our relationships.

 Think about it: Do you feel energised by your relationship most of the time, or do you feel drained?
 Do you feel like your efforts and care are noticed and appreciated, or do they seem to disappear into a void?

-Living in Someone Else's Shadow: Constantly Comparing You to Their Ex
+Living in Someone Else's Shadow

 Whether they idealise or demonise their ex, persistent comparison creates an emotional triangle that keeps you destabilised.
 You might find yourself trying to be everything their ex wasn't, or feeling like you can never measure up to some mythical, perfect past relationship.

 As one person put it: "I felt like I was auditioning for a role that someone else had already defined.
-No matter what I did, I was either 'not like her' or 'just like her', and neither seemed to be what he actually wanted."
+No matter what I did, I was either 'not like her' or 'just like her,' and neither seemed to be what he actually wanted."

-🚩 The feeling to notice: You feel like you're competing with someone who's not even in the room.
+The feeling to notice: You feel like you're competing with someone who's not even in the room.

-When Love Becomes Control: Manipulation Red Flags
+When Love Becomes Control

 What begins as flattery ("I just care so much," "I can't stand the thought of losing you") can slowly morph into surveillance, accusations, or control over who you see, what you wear, or how you spend your time.